2025-10-20 · ← Radar

 The important part is not the web UI.
 The important part is that the coding agent becomes an asynchronous worker: you assign a task, let it run in an isolated environment, and return to a diff or PR.

 That is where practical agent workflows start to become interesting.
 A local chat panel in an editor is useful, but it is still sitting in your lap.
-A hosted agent with branches, PRs, and queued instructions starts to look like a junior developer you can hand boxed-off work to — minus HR, plus the charming possibility that it will summon npm install from the underworld.
+A hosted agent with branches, PRs, and queued instructions starts to look like an external collaborator you can hand boxed-off work to without sharing your computer.

 Willison is right to separate convenience from safety.
 Anthropic frames the launch around sandboxing: filesystem isolation, network restrictions, domain allow-lists, and the option to run with no internet access.
 That is not decoration.
 For coding agents, the network is the crucial exfiltration path, especially under prompt injection and the "lethal trifecta" pattern: private data, untrusted instructions, and a way to send data out.